juan-instructor/comit-project-milestones/README.md

    application with.
 2. **Include a section** in your documentation on how to run your application.
-This will depend on what frameworks/libraries you have chosen to work with (bare-bones HTML and CSS with some bootstrap spread around to help you out is awesome too 🙂) but the goal is that anyone that clones your repository should follow your instructions and be able to start your application.
+This will depend on what frameworks/libraries you have chosen to work with (bare-bones HTML and CSS with some bootstrap spread around to help you out is awesome too 🙂) but the goal is that anyone that clones your repository should follow your instructions and is able to start your application.

 > [!NOTE]
-> Although your app doesn't need to fully work at this point(a blank screen or default web page is fine when someone `git clone`), you should have some working code in a `develop` branch or `feature` branch, or something similar.
+> Although your app doesn't need to fully work at this point (a blank screen or default web page is fine when someone `git clone`), you should have some working code in a `develop` branch or `feature` branch, or something similar.
 Remember to use `git` workflow (branch out, commit, merge, ...) to develop your app incrementally.

 3. **Include** a simple wireframe of what your application might look like (1 - 3 pages).

 - You can use a simple tool like [excalidraw](https://excalidraw.com/) to build it.

 4. **Share** your progress with the group in Slack.
-Write a message declaring that you have finished the second Milestone and include a link to the project again for easy access.
+Write a message declaring that you have finished the second milestone and include a link to the project again for easy access.

 ## 📊 Milestone 3 - Deadline March 21, 2025

-This Milestone is a little more open ended and will depend on how much work you have done, and how much you have planned.
+This milestone is a little more open ended and will depend on how much work you have done, and how much you have planned.
 The goal here is to demonstrate that development is underway and that you have a roadmap on what you would like to accomplish with your project.
 To complete this milestone you should do the following: